• Skip to main content

 Look for reviews by popular bloggers and post their reviews on your site.

-You can sometimes encourage bloggers to review your product by sending them a free sample.
+You can sometimes encourage bloggers to review your product by sending a free sample.

 Another way to do this is to look for customer reviews that mention a similar product or service in their testimonial.

-Williams’ Sonoma allows customers to post reviews on their site.
+Williams’ Sonoma allows customers to post reviews on their sites.

 In one example, the reviewer says, “It’s like a George Foreman on steroids.”